noreng-jg/make/README.md

-# Make Run
+# Make

-A simple shell script for automating development building process of shellhub.
+Scripts for shellhub.

 ## Installation